Emo: Emo rap

-Mainstream prevalence (mid-late 2000s)
+Emo rap, a genre that combines emo music with hip hop music, began in the mid–to late 2010s.
+Prominent artists of emo hip hop include Lil Peep, XXXTentacion, and Nothing,Nowhere.
+In the mid-to late 2010s, emo rap broke into the mainstream.
+Deceased rapper XXXTentacion's song "Sad!" peaked at number 1 on the Billboard Hot 100 on June 30, 2018.
+Lil Uzi Vert's song "XO Tour Llif3" peaked at number 7 on the Billboard Hot 100 and the song was certified 6× platinum by the RIAA.

+Subculture and stereotypes

+The beginning of emo as a subculture rather than just a style of music dates back to the mid-1990s San Diego screamo scene.
+The scene's bands, such as Heroin, Antioch Arrow and Swing Kids, and participants in this scene were often called "spock rock", in reference to their black-dyed hair with straight fringes.
+As the vocalist of Swing Kids, Justin Pearson had choppy spikes protruding from the back of his head alongside straight fringes, which was a prototype for the emo haircut.
+During this time, emo fashion was clean-cut and tended towards geek chic, with clothing items like thick-rimmed glasses resembling 1950s musician Buddy Holly, button-down shirts, t-shirts, sweater vests, tight jeans, converse shoes, and cardigans being common.

-Emo fashion in the mid-to-late 2000s included skinny jeans, tight T-shirts (usually short-sleeved, and often with the names of emo bands), studded belts, Converse sneakers, Vans and black wristbands.
+Emo fashion in the mid-to late 2000s included skinny jeans, tight T-shirts (usually short-sleeved, and often with the names of emo bands), studded belts, Converse sneakers, Vans and black wristbands.
 Thick, horn-rimmed glasses remained in style to an extent, and eye liner and black fingernails became common during the mid-2000s.
 The best-known facet of emo fashion is its hairstyle: flat, straight, usually jet-black hair with long bangs covering much of the face, which has been called a fad.
-Emo fashion has been confused with goth and scene fashion.

 As emo became a subculture, people who dressed in emo fashion and associated themselves with its music were known as "emo kids" or "emos".
-My Chemical Romance, Hawthorne Heights, AFI, Dashboard Confessional, Taking Back Sunday, Good Charlotte, Brand New, From First to Last, Bullet for My Valentine, Story of the Year, Funeral for a Friend, Silverstein, Simple Plan, Aiden, Fall Out Boy, The Used, Finch, Panic! at the Disco, Paramore, The Red Jumpsuit Apparatus and The All-American Rejects all are bands that emos are known for listening to.

-Controversy and backlash

-Stereotypes

-Emo has been associated with a stereotype of emotion, sensitivity, shyness, introversion or angst.
+Emo has occasionally been associated with the stereotypes of emotion, sensitivity, shyness, introversion or angst.
 More controversially, stereotypes surrounding the genre included depression, self-harm and suicide, in part stoked by depictions of emo fans as a "cult" by British tabloid Daily Mail.
 Emos and goths were often distinguished by the stereotype that "emos hate themselves, while goths hate everyone."
-In 2020, The Independent wrote on such stereotypes, that "emo was singled out for the destructive behaviour of teenagers who’d found a home in a subculture that offered them community and a vehicle for self-expression."
+In 2020, The Independent wrote on such stereotypes, that "emo was singled out for the destructive behaviour of teenagers who'd found a home in a subculture that offered them community and a vehicle for self-expression."